ArduPilot/ardupilot_wiki/plane/source/docs/a-high-quality-bixler-1-1-build.rst

 #.
 Pull the center (red) pin and wire from the ESC receiver connector.

    #.
 This disconnects the built in BEC from the ESC.
 You don't need it
-      since it is only powering the motor.
+      since it since we are using a separate (dedicated) BEC.
    #.
 Tuck the ESCs BEC wire away with heat shrink tubing over the end.
    #.
 You will need access to it if you need to re-program the ESC.